jfo/blog/source/drafts/react.md

     document.getElementById('example')
 );
 ```

-(sorry, my syntax highlighter doesn't like inlined JSX at all)

 Ok, so, what if I want to style this thing?
 I know how to add attributes in
 JSX, how about this?